PrefectHQ/prefect/docs/tutorials/deployments.md

                          (**) denotes a paused queue
 ```

+Note that you can provide additional, optional [work queue configuration flags](/concepts/work-queues/#work-queue-configuration) to filter which deployments are allocated to a specific work queue by criteria such as tags, flow runners, or even specific deployments.

+You can also create, edit, and manage work queues through [Prefect UI Work Queues](/ui/work-queues/) page.

 ### Run an agent

-Now that you have a work flow to allocate work, run an agent to pick up work from that queue.
+Now that you have a work queue to allocate flow runs, you can run an agent to pick up flow runs from that queue.

 In the terminal, run the `prefect agent start` command, passing the ID of the `tutorial_queue` work queue you just created (it will be different from the example shown here).